jeremycaine/graph-rag-demo/README.md

 # Graph RAG

-## 0. Setup
+## Setup
 Use Python 3.12

 Run `./setup.sh`

-For the watsonx AI samples c
-opy `.env.sample` to `.env` and populate with Anthropic key or Watsonx keys and Astra keys.
+Copy `.env.sample` to `.env` and populate with Anthropic key or Watsonx keys and Astra keys.

 There are different input files to test:
 - `./state_of_union_2022_clip.txt`
 - `./state_of_union_2022_full.txt`
 - `./tech_report_2024.txt`

-Then you have different question sets you can adjust and use
+Then you have different question sets you can use or change
 ```
 # Questions
 questions1 = [